gaprot/ImmersalKit/README.md

 ### visionOS Enterprise API

+> [!IMPORTANT]
-> ⚠️ **Important**: This package requires visionOS Enterprise API access for camera functionality.
+> This package requires visionOS Enterprise API access for camera functionality.
 > You must include an Enterprise license file in your app bundle to use Enterprise APIs.
 > See [Apple's documentation](https://developer.apple.com/documentation/visionos/accessing-the-main-camera) and [Building spatial experiences for business apps](https://developer.apple.com/documentation/visionOS/building-spatial-experiences-for-business-apps-with-enterprise-apis) for details.